magliarosa/Prezentex2/.docs/poc_prompt.md

 Requirements:
 - Only implement the core functionalities mentioned above.
 All additional features such as notifications, advanced filtering, reminders, and mobile support should be omitted.
 - The generator must first create a detailed work plan that includes:
-  - A breakdown of the work into clear stages (e.g., architecture design, backend implementation, frontend implementation, testing).
+  - A breakdown of the work into clear stages (e.g., architecture design, frontend implementation, testing).
   - A list of key tasks for each stage.
 - Obtain my approval on the detailed plan before starting the actual development of the PoC.